From Kubo to Townhomes: The Evolution of Filipino Homes Over the Last 100 Years

 A discussion on the evolution of Filipino homes won’t be complete without mentioning tsalet.
 The tsalet homes in Baguio are reflective of the American influences in the country.
 Derived from the word chalet, the tsalet is made of wood with a gently sloping rood and a wide, well-supported eaves fastened at the right angles of the structure.

 The colonial shift from the Spanish to the American rule happened in 1898.
 It marked a drastic change in different sectors in the country, including architecture, making it an important part of the evolution of Filipino homes.
 This shift resulted in the construction of government building in cities and municipalities.
-A majority of these structures were modeled after Greek or Roman architecture.
+The influence of Greek or Roman architecture was placed in the majority of these structures.

 This time in history was known as the revival period.
 There was no other city in the country that felt the progress of the revival period more than Manila.
 The American government employed world-renowned urban planner Daniel Burnham to redevelop the nation’s capital who in turn formulated the Burnham plan.
 Most of the principles included in this plan still prevail even after the turn of the century.